SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-use-connection-string-in-net-2-0/rule.md

 AppSettings["ConnectionString"]);
 ```

           Bad example - old ASP.NET 1.1 way, untyped and prone to error.

-In .NET 2.0 you can access it in another way
+In .NET 2.0 we used strongly typed settings classes:

 Step 1: Setup your settings in your common project.
 E.g. Northwind.Common